johnpdevlin/question-practice-tracker/README.md

-Question Practice Tracker
+# Question Practice Tracker

 Question Practice Tracker is a simple and efficient tool for tracking your progress in preparing for exams, interviews, or any other type of assessment.
 With this app, you can easily create question sets, categorize them by topic, and track your performance over time.

-Features
+## Features

-Create and edit question sets
+Create and edit questions
-Categorize question sets by topic
+Categorize question by tag
 Mark questions as correct or incorrect
-Track performance by topic
+Track performance by current day or overall User-friendly interface

-Customizable and user-friendly interface
-Getting Started
+## Getting Started

 To get started with Question Practice Tracker, simply clone this repository to your local machine and open the index.html file in your browser.

 bash
 Copy code
 git clone https://github.com/your-username/question-practice-tracker.git

-Usage
+## Usage

 To create a new question set, click the "New Set" button and enter the name and topic of your new set.
 To add questions to a set, click the "Add Question" button and enter the question and answer.